 - chills;

-Causes of toothache
+Causes of Toothache

-Other causes of toothache:
+Other causes of toothache include:

-- damaged seal or crown;
+- a damaged filling or crown;

 - gum disease;

-However, we remind you that all these means may not help.
-If you have a toothache, you must visit a dentist.
+However, we remind you that all these remedies may not help.
+In case of toothache, it is necessary to visit a dentist.

 Dental crowns.
 A larger cavity or fracture may require a dental crown.
 This “cap” covers the entire tooth, strengthening it and reducing the risk of further damage.